-The Système International (SI) unit of radioactivity is the becquerel (Bq), defined as 1 disintegration per second (dps) and is equal to 3.7×10^{-10} curies (Ci).
-Absorbed dose quantifies energy deposited in tissue by ionizing radiation.
+The Systeme International (SI) unit of radioactivity is the becquerel (Bq), defined as 1 disintegration per second (dps).
+One Curie is equal to 3.7 x 1010 Bq.
+Absorbed dose quantifies energy deposited in material by ionizing radiation.
 The SI unit for absorbed dose is the gray (Gy) and the imperial unit is the rad.

-'''

-1 Gy = 100 rad

-10 milligray (mGy) = 1 rad
+1 Gy = 100 cGy = 100 rad 10 mGy = 1 rad

-'''

 Dose rate is the dose per unit of time.
 Free-in-air dose refers to the radiation dose measured in air at a certain point.
-Free-in-air dose is easy to measure with current military field instruments, and more meaningful doses, such as midline tissue dose or dose to the blood-forming organs, may be estimated by this approximation.
+Free-in-air dose is easy to measure with current military field instruments, and more meaningful doses, such as midline tissue dose or dose to the blood-forming organs, may be estimated from this measurement.
 Military tactical dosimeters also measure free-in-air doses.

-Military or civilian instruments, such as the Geiger-Mueller (G-M) counter or ion chamber, often measure the roentgen (R) or a submultiple such as mR. The R is a unit of ionization.
-For military purposes and for essentially all civilian situations, $1 R \sim 1 \text{ rad} \sim 1 \text{ rem}$.
+Military or civilian instruments, such as ion chambers and some Geiger-Mueller (G-M) counters, often measure the roentgen per hour (R/hr) or a submultiple such as mR/hr.
+The R is a unit of ionization and is only applicable to photon radiation.
+For military purposes and for essentially all civilian situations, $1 \text{ R} \sim 1 \text{ rad} \sim 1 \text{ rem}$.
 So, even though the units are different, they are often used interchangeably in emergency events and in hospitals.

-Differences among radiation types are adjusted by use of a radiation weighting factor (W_R) .
-The dose in rads times the W_R yields the rem, or radiation equivalent in man.
-The international unit for this radiation equivalency is the sievert (Sv).
-The W_R for x-ray or gamma radiation is 1, so for pure gamma radiation:
+Differences in biological damage among radiation types are adjusted by use of a radiation weighting factor (wR).
+The absorbed dose in rads times the wR yields the equivalent dose in rem, or roentgen equivalent man.
+The international unit for this equivalent dose is the Sievert (Sv).
+The wR for x-ray or gamma radiation is 1, so for pure gamma radiation:

-100 rad = 100 cGy = 1000 mGy = 1 Gy
+100 rad = 100 cGy = 1000 mGy = 1 Gy ~ 1 Sv = 100 rem = 1000 mSv

-$$\sim$$

-1 Sv = 100 rem = 1000 mSv